-At a lower altitude, the air density is lower, and falling objects are accelerated faster.
-Conversely, the air density is higher at a higher altitude, and falling objects are accelerated slower.
+At a lower altitude, the air is denser, and objects weigh more.
+On the other hand, at a higher altitude, the air is less dense, and objects weigh less.

 Flat-Earthers deny gravity and invented the “explanation” that an object falls only because it is denser than the air surrounding it.
-But if it were true, an object should fall faster at a higher altitude where the air density is lower, but it falls slower instead.
-This fact disproves flat-Earthers’ density theory.
+But if it were true, objects should weigh more at a higher altitude where the air is less dense.
+But they weigh less instead, disproving flat-Earthers’ density theory.

 Archimedes’ principle states that the upward buoyant force exerted on a body immersed in a fluid is equal to the weight of the fluid that the body displaces.
 Today we usually use B = -ρgV to calculate the buoyant force, where ρ is the fluid’s density, g is the gravitational acceleration, and V is the volume of the displaced fluid.